angelalonso/robot/README.md

 ### Connections
-![Diagram as of September 2020](diagram.202009.png)
+![Diagram as of September 2020](diagram.202009.png) TBD - Diagram as of October 2020, with the added tracking sensor

 ### Software
 - Brain runs on the Raspberry pi from the ./brain folder.
 Check [BRAIN'S own README](brain/README.md)